< Go to Winter Boots - Women's

 If you're looking for a super cute faux-fur boot that is sleek and sexy, check out the Sorel Tofino II, last year's Editors' Choice winner!

 Ease of On and Off

-As the most versatile boot we tested this winter, we're happily recommend it for most outdoor endeavours.
-Its durable outsole and decent traction makes it an optional light hiker, while its stylish look and sleek design makes it perfect to wear-around town.
+As the most versatile boot we tested this winter, we happily recommend it for most outdoor endeavors.
+Its durable outsole and decent traction make it an optional light hiker, while its stylish look and sleek design make it perfect to wear around town.
 If you're in the market for a boot that is more suited for winter hiking, check out the super burly Vasque Pow Pow II Ultradry.
 If you're in need of a boot that will do better all day outside in below freezing temperatures, check out our Top Pick for Severe Weather, the Sorel Joan of Arctic.

 This boot offers one of the best values in this review.
 Not only is it one of the least expensive boots in our fleet, but it's chalked full of features.
 For a low sticker price of just $140 (and on sale for less online), this boot offers immense versatility and performance.
 If you're on the hunt for a boot that is a little more affordable, but you're willing to sacrifice style, check out the Kamik Momentum (our Best Buy winner) for just $90.
 Or if you're not so interested in performance, but need a nice looking boot with traditional faux fur, be sure to read up on the Northside Kathmandu ($90).

 Conquer icy streets and gnarly winter conditions with this Editors Choice Winner!
 This mid-calf boot provides protection from the elements, without sacrificing style.
 If you're looking for the best around-town option that you can wear all day, inside or out, this cute weather warrior will keep your feet (and fashion-sense) happy.